Witivio/vas-documentation/src/en/articles/settings/chatbot.md

 You have the possibility to test your authorization API before publication.
 To do this, use the "TRY" button at the top right of your configuration page.

-::: tip Note !
+::: tip 💾
-💾 Once you have configured your authorization API, don't forget to register!
+Once you have configured your authorization API, don't forget to register!
 :::